logchange/logchange/README.md

 ### logchange is distributed as:

 - [**CLI** (binary)](https://github.com/logchange/logchange?tab=readme-ov-file#logchange-cli) - you can use it
   regardless of the technology used in the project.
+Also, available as:
-Also, available as [logchange homebrew formula][] available on Linux and Mac OS and [logchange docker image][], suited for CI/CD
+  - [logchange homebrew formula][] available on Linux and macOS
+  - [logchange docker image][] suited for CI/CD
 - [**Maven Plugin**](https://github.com/logchange/logchange?tab=readme-ov-file#maven-plugin) - dedicated to projects
   based on the [Maven][] tool
 - [**Gradle Plugin**](https://github.com/logchange/logchange?tab=readme-ov-file#gradle-plugin) - dedicated to projects